 Floor inspection - Finally, we check under the car for signs of corrosion such as weakened exhaust mounts, we make sure to check for these issues to prevent any nasty surprises from occurring when a bracket fails or a part comes loose.
 This not only effects your own car but can also effect your insurance if a part from your vehicle hits another.

-So, there's all the things we do during a winter check. - If you'd like to book one for yourself make sure to get in touch with us today, it's completely free.
+So, there's all the things we do during a winter check. - If you'd like to book one for yourself make sure to contact us today.